tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - 1947

-### Q: In what year was Pokémon Diamond ô Pearl released in Japan?
+### Q: In what year was Pokémon Diamond & Pearl released in Japan?
 - **Correct Answer:** 2006
 - 2009
 - 2007